marmelab/react-admin/docs/DataProviders.md

 export default App;
 ```

-**Tip**: This example uses the function version of `setState` (`setDataProvider(() => dataProvider))`) instead of the more classic version (`setDataProvider(dataProvider)`).
+**Tip**: This example uses the function version of `setState` (`setDataProvider(() => dataProvider)`) instead of the more classic version (`setDataProvider(dataProvider)`).
 This is because some legacy Data Providers are actually functions, and `setState` would call them immediately on mount.

 ## Combining Data Providers

 If you need to build an app relying on more than one API, you may face a problem: the `<Admin>` component accepts only one `dataProvider` prop.
 You can combine multiple data providers into one using the `combineDataProviders` helper.
-It expects a function as parameter accepting a resource name and returning a data provider for that resource.
+It expects a function as a parameter accepting a resource name and returning a data provider for that resource.

 <iframe src="https://www.youtube-nocookie.com/embed/x9EZk0i6VHw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="aspect-ratio: 16 / 9;width:100%;margin-bottom:1em;"></iframe>

 For instance, the following app uses `ra-data-simple-rest` for the `posts` and `comments` resources, and `ra-data-local-storage` for the `user` resource:

 ```jsx
 import buildRestProvider from 'ra-data-simple-rest';